AnimeThemes/animethemes-api-docs/.github/CONTRIBUTING.md

 ## Feature Branch Workflow

-Once the release branch is even with upstream, create a new feature branch from the release branch.
+Once the main branch is even with upstream, create a new feature branch from the main branch.
 The new feature branch name should be descriptive.

 `git branch new-feature-branch`